Ford Mustang S550 with 20×10.5 and 20×13-inch Forgeline NT3C Wheel

 Fitment Breakdown: Forgeline NT3C on the Ford Mustang S550

-I walked around this S550 at the meet, and the fitment on these Forgeline NT3C wheels is absolute perfection.
-We are talking about a massive 20x10.5 up front and a drag-ready 20x13 in the back.
-These wheels fill the arches so well that they make the stock setup look like a toy.
+I walked around this S550 at the show and the fitment is pure insanity.
+We are talking about a massive 20x10.5 setup up front and a monstrous 20x13 out back.
+Those rear wheels dominate the space under the quarter panels.

 What We Recommend for Ford Mustang S550 Owners